 Within the existing areas of major development - primarily the "Historic" zone east of Woodward Avenue and the "Science" zone occupying the northern high ground between Tennessee Street and Call Street - there are no unused or vacant land for large buildings, none for new quadrangles, and only a few small sites for additions to existing buildings.
-There are four zones around the campus that are appropriate for major redevelopment.
+There are five zones around the campus that are appropriate for major redevelopment.

-- The Medical/Science Quad - The current site of the Mendenhall Maintenance Complex. - Between Woodward Avenue and Varsity Drive from Learning Way to Gaines Street - The Northwest corner of campus between Call Street and Tennessee Street
+- The New Medical/Science Quad - The current site of the Mendenhall Maintenance Complex. - The sloped area along Learning Way often called "the Wedge" - Between Woodward Avenue and Varsity Drive from Learning Way to Gaines Street - The Northwest corner of campus between Call Street and Tennessee Street